Daniel-KM/UpgradeToOmekaS/README.md

 - [ ] Preload and preinstall during form filling.
 - [ ] Fully install selections, not only download and unzip files.
 - [ ] Selections with vocabularies, resource templates and custom vocabs.
+- [ ] Reorder row in csv for forks: main first, forks next, gone last.
+- [ ] Deeper plugin-to-module mapping: compare by description/functionality.
+- [ ] Improve management of homonymous: some addons have a same name and features, but designed totally separately (e.g. ZipDownload).
+- [ ] GitHub/GitLab synced repos: some addons have a repository on both
+      platforms: sum stats.
+- [ ] Unregistered forks: some repos are forks (same git history) but not declared in metadata (manual copy without fork button).
+Identify these cases by comparing initial commits or SHA history.
+Get the divergence commit, date and version.

 Warning
 -------